awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

         partition_meta.json
         user.txt

-We have a few directories containing partitioned graph ready for training and inference.
+Now there are a few directories containing partitioned graph ready for training and inference.

 * ``metadata.json``: This file contains metadata about the distributed DGL graph.
 The files under ``dist_graph`` should be ready for the training/inference pipeline.